The Favourites of Matheus Hobold Sovernigo

 I, another male and two females, explored just by ourselves the second-largest quartzite cave in Brazil, Gruta do Lapão, about 1 km deep.
 On the way, a small but venomous snake crossed in front of us.
 We had to go through a slope between the rocks next to a cliff to enter the cave.
 On one of the rocks by the entrance, there was an abandoned cap.
 Was it from someone who went in and never left?
 With head and hand lanterns, we followed through the utterly dark cavity.
 The walk inside is not easy, as, in some parts, it is necessary to scale large pieces of quartzite, and, in others, the space is very narrow, especially towards the end.
 Worst of all, however, is the orientation.

-The Favourites of Nicolai Petek
+The Favourites of Wojciech Dabrowski

 We had been in that claustrophobic environment for several hours when the broad main corridor came to an end, with no visible exit.
 At that time, the group started to get very worried because if we had to return in the same way, we probably wouldn’t leave before the sun went down.
 That way, I quickly went after the possible exits while the others waited not to miss each other.
 I descended chasms, climbed cliffs, crawled between fissures, all to no avail.
 The desperation of part of the quartet started to get bigger until finally, I found another hall, which led to a third one, where I was already incommunicado.
 There, in an almost imperceptible corner, a ray of light timidly pierced a stone.
 I removed some of them and was finally able to find a way out.